 As we were making our way back across the Mekong to the bikes for another days riding, two or three of the Irrawadee river dolphins swam near us and were jumping out of the water – I thought to myself with a smile on my face ‘ah just another day at the office’.

 Author’s Bio: Toby Jacobs is the founder and co-owner of Ride Expeditions Motorcycle Tours.
-He has been travelling Southeast Asia via motorcycle since 2007 and decided to turn his passion into a career in 2011 when he started this business with his partner in Cambodia.
+He has been traveling Southeast Asia via motorcycle since 2007 and decided to turn his passion into a career in 2011 when he started this business with his partner in Cambodia.